Shane Firus: 2021–2022 season

 Soucisse/Firus made their season debut at the 2021 CS Autumn Classic International, where they placed fifth.
 They were eleventh at the 2021 CS Finlandia Trophy after a rhythm dance error left them in fourteenth place after that segment.
 Soucisse said, "there's some work to do on the rhythm dance, but the programs are taking form and trending in the right direction."

 On the Grand Prix, Soucisse/Firus placed seventh at the 2021 Skate America.
 They were initially assigned to the 2021 Cup of China as their second Grand Prix, but following its cancellation they were reassigned to the 2021 Gran Premio d'Italia.
 They placed seventh there as well, with Firus saying they were happy with their free dance performance.

 Competing at the 2022 Canadian Championships, Soucisse/Firus finished in fourth place.
 They were fourth as well at the 2022 Four Continents Championships.

-2022–2023 season
+2022–2023 season: Last season representing Canada & switch to Ireland

 Beginning the season at the 2022 CS Nebelhorn Trophy, Soucisse/Firus won the bronze medal, their first international medal since 2019.
 They finished eighth at the 2022 Skate America, their first Grand Prix assignment.
 Soucisse/Firus then came sixth at the 2022 Grand Prix of Espoo.
 They finished fourth at the 2023 Canadian Championships.

 Soucisse/Firus skated at the 2023 Irish National Figure Skating Championships and became the first ice dancers to win the senior title in the history of the event.